mcgitty/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/02-themes-generator.markdown

     The resulting output should look similar to this:

-        v4.2.2
+        v4.5.0

-    Note: To avoid any potential compatibility issues, we recommend installing the Long Term Support (LTS) version of Node.js--at the time of this writing, the LTS version is v4.2.2.
+    Note: To avoid any potential compatibility issues, we recommend installing the Long Term Support (LTS) version of Node.js--at the time of this writing, the LTS version is v4.5.0.

+2. Update NPM

-    Node Package Manager (NPM) is installed along with Node.js.
+    Node Package Manager (NPM) is installed along with Node.js, but it is usually not the latest version.
+You can verify and update it with these commands:

-2. Setup your npm environment.

-    First, create an `.npmrc` file in your user's home directory.
-This helps you bypass npm permission-related issues.

-    In the `.npmrc` file, specify a `prefix` property like this one:

-        prefix=/Users/[username]/.npm-packages

-    Set the `prefix` value based on your user's home directory.
-The location you specify is where global npm packages are to be installed.

-    Next, set Node.js `NPM_PACKAGES` and `NODE_PATH` system environment
-    variables with values like these based on the `prefix` value you just specified.

-        NPM_PACKAGES=/Users/[username]/.npm-packages (same as prefix value)
-        NODE_PATH=${NODE_PATH}:${NPM_PACKAGES}/lib/node_modules

-    As a last npm configuration, since npm installs Yeoman and gulp executables to `${NPM_PACKAGES}/bin` on UNIX and to `%NPM_PACKAGES%` on Windows, make sure to add the appropriate directory to your system path.
-For example, on UNIX you'd set this:

-        PATH=${PATH}:${NPM_PACKAGES}/bin
+        sudo npm ls -g --depth=0
+        sudo npm update npm
+        sudo npm ls -g --depth=0

 3. Install [Yeoman](http://yeoman.io/) and [gulp](https://www.npmjs.com/package/gulp)
     globally by executing the following command:

-        npm install -g yo gulp
+        sudo npm install -g yo gulp

 You've completed installing the Themes Generator's dependencies.

 Now you're ready to install the Themes Generator.
-Install it by executing this
+Install it by executing this command (ignore complains about yo and gulp versions, it's an obvious bug):
-command:

-    npm install -g generator-liferay-theme
+        sudo npm install -g generator-liferay-theme

 If you are on Windows, you must do additional setup for generated themes to use Sass.